Family-friendly things to do at Belton

 As a result, some equipment may not be suitable for all children.

-Here grown-ups get the opportunity to enjoy a refreshment or two, while the kids enjoy the indoor play area.
+Ideal for a rainy day, here grown-ups get the opportunity to enjoy a refreshment or two, while the kids enjoy the indoor play area.
 Full of challenging fun for younger children, this is adventure play, not soft play.
 Find us in the stable yard.
-No pre-booking required.
-Please note that at busy times, families will be given one hour of timed play.
+We are currently trialling a booking system at busy times, with timed 45-minute sessions.
+Bookings can only be made on the day and in person.

 Offering a beehive, Bellmount Tower and the Fishing Lodge, joined together with hanging walkways, cargo nets, slides and tunnels – there’s hours of fun to be had.
 During term times, there will be early years and sensory play equipment for younger visitors.